-Individuals who are involved in the execution of the project include: the partner institution / Flemish promoter, local / Flemish team members, other persons / staff involved in the project implementation (such as administrative / financial support, digital support, communication, network management, alumni, etc.).
-General information (name, e-mail address, gender, position / function, institution, etc.) should be provided in the excel sheet (space foreseen for max.
-10 members per institution).
+Individuals who are involved in the execution of the project include: the partner institution / Flemish promoter, local / Flemish team members, other persons / staff involved in the project implementation (such as ICOS, local administrative and financial staff, selected short term/ study and PhD students, etc.).
+General information (name, e-mail address, position / function, institution, CV link, etc.) should be provided in the excel sheet (space foreseen for max.
+20 members per sub-project).